Skip to main content

 • Students studying this module will show:

-• a detailed, multifaceted, and interdisciplinary understanding of the ways in which different cultural traditions, as well as different disciplines with the humanities, have endeavoured over time to discern and articulate the various conceivable internal and external forces that shape us each as individuals into who we are.
+• a detailed, multifaceted, and interdisciplinary understanding of the ways in which different cultural traditions, as well as different disciplines within the humanities, have endeavoured over time to discern and articulate the various conceivable internal and external forces that shape us each as individuals into who we are.

 • an informed awareness of influential claims about human selfhood and identity as advanced both implicitly through the arts and explicitly through scholarly work in the humanities, noting the reciprocal relation between critical theory and artistic practice.